Judicial Real Estate Tax Sale

 7. The Real Estate Tax Law provides that: “There shall be no redemption of any property after the actual sale thereof.
 (501(c) of Real Estate Tax Sale Law).
 All sales shall be made under these conditions and will be final.
 No adjustments will be made after the property is struck down.
 If any problem of possession of the premises arises after purchase, it shall be the responsibility of the purchaser to resolve the same.
 The sale does not purport to convey personal property which may be on the premises.

 8. It is strongly urged that the prospective purchasers have examination made of the title to the property.
 Every reasonable effort has been made to keep the proceedings free from error.
 However, in every case, the Tax Claim Bureau sale and conveyance is without guarantee or warranty, whatsoever, either as to existence, correctness of ownership, size, boundaries, location, structures or lack of structures upon the land, liens, titles, or any other matter or thing whatsoever.
 All sales will be made under these conditions and will be final.
 No adjustments will be made after the property is struck down.

-9. The property may be withdrawn from the sale and offered at an adjourned sale, at the option of the Bureau.
+9. Any property may be withdrawn from the sale and offered at an adjourned sale, at the option of the Bureau.

 THE PROPERTY SOLD AT THIS CUMBERLAND COUNTY TAX CLAIM BUREAU JUDICIAL SALE IS UNDER THE RULE OF CAVEAT EMPTOR, OR LET THE BUYER BEWARE, AND ALL PURCHASERS ARE ACCORDINGLY HEREBY SO NOTIFIED.

 CUMBERLAND COUNTY TAX CLAIM BUREAU